Chitpavan Brahmins: Anti-Brahmin violence in the 20th century

 It will be too much to believe that the riots took place because of the intense love of Gandhiji on the part of the Marathas.
 Godse became a very convenient hate symbol to damn the Brahmins and burn their properties.

 The violence after the assassination affected Chitpavan Patwardhan family ruled princely states such as Sangli, where the Marathas were joined by the Jains and the Lingayats in the attacks against the Brahmins.
-Here, specifically, the loss was about Rs.16 million.
+Here, specifically, the loss was about ₹16 million.
 This event led to the hasty integration of the Patwardhan states into the Bombay Province by March 1948 – a move that was opposed by other Brahmins as they feared the Maratha predominance in the integrated province.

 Military

 The Chitpavans have considered themselves to be both warriors and priests.
 Their involvement in military affairs began with the rise of the Peshwas and their willingness to enter military and other services earned them high status and power in the Deccan.